advanced go & gamedev

 }

-s will only be able to reach exported (i.e, capitalized) fields of the game state, respecting go’s usual rules for visibility.
+PATHs will only be able to reach exported (i.e, capitalized) fields of the game state, respecting go’s usual rules for visibility.
 In order to make this easier to work with, all commands will be case-insensitive; in fact, we’ll lowercase them before parsing.
 This does allow for some ambiguities that could lead to ‘unreachable’ fields.
-If we had struct S {XY, xy int}
+If we had struct S {XY, xy int}, then s.xy would be ambiguous.

 I resolve this problem by not making structs like that, but it’s worth noting this limitation.